 Go to the grocery on any afternoon to buy a cucumber, and you’ll probably find what you expected: a cucumber that looks pretty much like every other you’ve ever bought.
 When you take it home and chop it up in your salad, perhaps it tastes a bit fresher, or it’s slightly firmer than the last cucumber you had.
 Overall, you reason, it’s a cucumber and that’s that.
 Or is it?
-“The world is not static,” says Michael R. Mazourek, School of Integrative Plant Science.
+“The world is not static,” says Michael R. Mazourek, School of Integrative Plant Science, Plant Breeding and Genetics.
 “It’s easy to think that produce is as it always was, but there’s a lot going on behind the scenes.
 Even if your cucumber doesn’t look different than it did last year, probably it actually is different.”

 Mazourek is a vegetable breeder, one of the researchers behind the scenes who is constantly working with our produce to make it better.
 He focuses especially on peppers, peas, and cucurbits—the family that includes cucumbers, squash, melons, and watermelons.
 Every year he puts out around 10,000 plants in his research plots then observes their growth through the season, assessing them for yield, quality, and disease resistance.
 “More and more, we also look into the genomes of these crops,” he says.
 “For most of the plants in my field, we have some genomic information, which can range from knowing the form of a gene a plant carries for a couple of key characteristics to plotting several thousand data points across a plant’s genome.”

 The Organic Model for Sustainability